TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 For the purpose of the buildable schematic the pmod will be condensed to a single block with just its ports.
 ## Analysis
+### Explanation of Components

+#### pmod AMP2 - IC-SSM2377

+The IC-SSM2377 chip is a filterless class-D audio amplifier.
+A class-D audio amplifier has the highest efficiency among amplifier classes with low distortion.
+Clear sound is imperative to noise cancellation therefore the best class of amplifier should be used.
+The SSM2377 is capable of delivering 2.5W of power to a load between 4-8Ω.
+It is capable of up to a 92% efficiency ratio and has very low total harmonic distortion meaning the sound is very clear.
+It also has a signal-to-noise ration of 101 which means the signal will come through with little to no distortion from background noise.
+This chip is implemented through the pmod AMP2 from Digilent, INC. The pmod AMP2 takes the signal and amplifies it and drives it to a monophonic output using the SSM377 chip.
+It has the capability to switch betwen a gain of 6 dB and 12 dB allowing for more adaptability and accuracy in the outputted signal.

 #### Psuedo Code Flow Chart